sensel/morph-docs/docs/morph_software.md

 Note that it is not possible to filter MIDI Channels in Bitwig tracks.
 If you want to do more advanced filtering and controls, you can use Bitwig's Controller Scripting API and create a control script.

 ### Bitwig Studio Control Surface
-Using our control surface script, the Morph and the music Overlays can provide automatic effect mappings and remote control over features in Bitwig Studio to extend your productivity.
+Using our control surface script, the Morph and the music Overlays can provide automatic effect mappings and remote control over features in [Bitwig Studio](http://bitwig.com) to extend your productivity.
 Not only can you play instruments, but you can control effects on different tracks, use pressure to add send effects, launch clips, overdub, and more.

+This script is fully compatible with MIDI Polyphonic Expression (MPE) and regular MIDI, making it easy to integrate expressive play into your Bitwig compositions.
 <!--
 #### Video Tutorial
 A complete video tutorial that covers all the below is available on [our YouTube channel](https://youtu.be/abababab).